Prepare the environment

 Structure of the git repository

 The structure is similar to the one described here.
-Essentially one folder was added that contains the Minion repository:
+Essentially one folder was added that contains the Open SoC Debug repositories:

 To set the correct environment variables for running lowRISC, you need to